 Eating fatty foods while stoned may not just be a symptom of the munchies, it can also help reduce the effects of THC.
 After THC hits your bloodstream, it seeks to quickly penetrate and bind to fatty tissue.
 Eating fatty foods will influence cannabinoids to bind and metabolize faster, leaving you with a less intense high.

 Drinking water can help you feel calmer when you are too high.
 The reason is that it can help you focus your racing mind on something simple and familiar, sipping and swallowing.
 Drinking water will also help you hydrate.
 It will mitigate some of the negative side effects of taking in too much cannabis, including dry mouth.

-Some people might also consider drinking juice in this scenario, however, be cautious about what kind of juice or drink flavor you choose.
-Mangoes contain the terpenoid myrcene, which has shown the ability to enhance and prolong the effects of THC.
+Some people might also consider drinking juice in this scenario, however, be mindful about what kind of juice you choose as they are not all equal.
+Mangoes contain myrcene, which is a terpenoid that has the ability to enhance and extend the effects of THC.

-Taking a dose of ibuprofen may ease the unpleasant effects of using too much cannabis.
-The reason is that ibuprofen appears to reduce the negative side effects of THC.
-Recent studies have found that some anti-inflammatory medications, including ibuprofen, appeared to counteract the negative cognitive effects of THC.
+Ingesting a dose of ibuprofen can slow down the effects from being too high.
+Ibuprofen is proven to reduce the negative side effects of THC based upon recent studies.
+It found that certain anti-inflammatory medications, which include ibuprofen, have the ability to negate the negative cerebral effects of THC.

 Method 7: Remember That This Feeling is Temporary

 If you get too high from weed, it is quite common to panic and conclude that the high may last forever.
 Try to remember that the feeling of being high is just temporary.
 What you want to do is calm down, relax, take a deep breath and just wait until the effects wear off.
 You are going to feel like your old self again as the THC high fades.